 Rodents will typically enter homes in search of food and shelter.
 Mice get most of their water from their food.
 As such, they can survive several months without drinking water, but only a few days without food.
 Food should be stored in metal, glass, or thick plastic containers with tight-fitting lids.
 Spills should be cleaned immediately and dirty dishes should never be left out.
 Pet food can be particularly attractive to rodents and shouldn’t be left out overnight.
 If trash and food waste is stored inside, it should be in rodent-proof containers and should be cleaned regularly with soap and water.

 It’s also important to consider is how we can control mice and rats outside the home.
 If local populations are low outside, the risk of entry is low as well.
 Outdoor cooking areas such as barbecues should be kept clean and bird feeders should be kept away from the house and be outfitted with squirrel guards to limit rodent access.
 It’s not all about food, however.
 Possible nesting sites can be eliminated as well.
 Wood piles should be kept away from the house and elevated more than a foot from the ground; grass and shrubberies within 100 feet should be kept well-trimmed.

 Once rodents begin breeding within the home, populations can skyrocket alarmingly.
 Reproductive maturity in mice begins at six to ten weeks and a female can birth up to ten litters per year.
 After three weeks of gestation, a litter of five or six pups is born.
 In ideal conditions, a single pregnant mouse can turn into 8,000 mice in one year.
-Keeping rodents at bay is no small task and if an infestation sets in, home pest control professionals should be contacted to bring the situation under control.
+Keeping rodents at bay is no small task and if an infestation sets in, professionals should be contacted to bring the situation under control.